 - 6BUSINESS SPENDING: Down 10% to 20% in '20Kiplinger’s latest forecast on business equipment spending

-- 9RETAIL SALES: E-commerce surge will endure - currently readingKiplinger’s latest forecast on retail sales and consumer spending.
+- 9RETAIL SALES: Ending the year 6% higher than at the start - currently readingKiplinger’s latest forecast on retail sales and consumer spending.

 - 10TRADE DEFICIT: Widening 3% in ’20Kiplinger's latest forecast on the direction of the trade deficit.